Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications: Future work

 \item Our current model is designed for biallelic SNP data, in which each marker has two states, either two nucleotide states or insertion/deletion states, and we omit multi-allelic SNPs.
 2-way CCC in our current modeling returns four values, representing the four possible combinations that a biallelic variable can assume.
 In our future work, we plan to extend our CCC measure to allow an arbitrary number of marker states.
 When computing the correlation for a marker with $s_1$ states and a marker with $s_2$ states, CCC will compute the $s_1\times s_2$ possible relationships and return a matrix with $s_1\times s_2$ values, at higher computational expense than the current approach.
 The network model will have $s_1$ and $s_2$ nodes for the first and second markers, respectively.

 \item To address instances of the 2-way case for which the results are too large to fit into system memory, a ``phase'' technique can be implemented, analogous to the staging technique described earlier for the 3-way case.
 Specifically, each processor's blocks of computed metrics results are assigned phase numbers in a round-robin fashion for a specified number of phases, and a single run of the code will compute and store only a single phase of results at a time.
+The same approach can also reduce memory pressure for the 3-way case in addition to the staging option.

 \item Past experience with other codes has shown that permuting the process axis order for codes with multidimensional parallelism may improve performance, by mapping processes with higher communication bandwidth requirements to processors physically closer in the system's interconnect topology.
 In particular, for systems with multiple GPUs per node, mapping the field processor axis (which has high parallel reduction demands) to be in-node may be beneficial to performance.